frengor/Alberts-Tale/README.md

 # Albert's Tale

-Project for the Programming course at the University of Bologna a.a.
+Little game for the project for the Programming course at the University of Bologna A.A.
 2020/2021.

 > Albert is the name of the snowman in the first level.